What Are the 3 Main Types of Online Fraud?

 Think of it like locking your front door when you leave the house.
 These simple, repeatable actions create a strong barrier against unwanted intruders.
 The key is to be mindful and intentional in your online interactions.
 Let’s walk through some essential practices that can make a significant difference in keeping you safe from common threats.

-Adopt Essential Security Habits
+Build These Essential Online Security Habits

 The foundation of online safety starts with awareness.
 Knowing about the most common types of scams helps you recognize red flags before you get tangled in a fraudster’s net.
 A fundamental rule to live by is to never send money to someone you’ve only ever met online, as this is a classic setup for a scam.